codeninjasgg/code-sensei/sensei-grading-bookmarklet/README.md

 # `sensei-grading-bookmarklet`

-> A bookmarklet to enhance the grading of code ninja assignments.
+> A bookmarklet to enhance the grading experience of code ninja assignments.

 ## Usage